-If the plant and controller time domains differ, the PID Tuner
+If the plant and controller time domains differ, PID Tuner discretizes

-discretizes the plant (or converts the plant to continuous time) to
+the plant (or converts the plant to continuous time) to match the

-match the controller time domain.
-If the plant and controller both
+controller time domain.
+If the plant and controller both use discrete

-use discrete time, but have different sample times, the PID Tuner
+time, but have different sample times, PID Tuner resamples

-When you use the PID Tuner to design a controller, the resulting derivative gain D can have a different sign from the integral gain I. The PID Tuner always returns a stable controller, even if one or more gains are negative.
+When you use PID Tuner to design a controller, the resulting derivative gain, D, can have a different sign from the integral gain I. PID Tuner always returns a stable controller, even if one or more gains are negative.